csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

         - Class and method names should start with capitals, e.g. "`class AudioFile`"
         - Variable names should start with lowercase letters, then capitalize subsequent words, e.g. "`myFavoriteNumber`"

+## Write and WriteLine

+- The `WriteLine` method
+    - We saw this in the "Hello World" program: `Console.WriteLine("Hello World!");` results in "Hello World!" being displayed in the terminal
+    - In general, `Console.WriteLine("text");` will display the text in the terminal, then *start a new line*
+    - This means a second `Console.WriteLine` will display its text on the next line of the terminal.
+For example, this program:

+        ```
+        !include code/writeline_two_lines.cs
+        ```

+      will display the following output in the terminal:

+        ```
+        Hello
+        World!
+        ```
+- Methods with multiple statements
+    - Note that our two-line example has a `Main` method with multiple statements
+    - In C#, each statement must end in a semicolon
+    - Class and method declarations are not statements
+    - Each line of code in your .cs file is not necessarily a statement
+    - A single invocation/call of the `WriteLine` method is a statement
+- The `Write` method
+    - `Console.WriteLine("text")` prints the text, then starts a new line in the terminal -- it effectively "hits enter" after printing the text
+    - `Console.Write("text")` just prints the text, without starting a new line.
+It's like typing the text without hitting "enter" afterwards.
+    - Even though two `Console.Write` calls are two statements, and appear on two lines, they will result in the text being printed on just one line.
+For example, this program:

+        ```
+        !include code/write_two_lines.cs
+        ```

+      will display the following output in the terminal:

+        ```
+        HelloWorld!
+        ```

+    - Note that there is no space between "Hello" and "World!" because we didn't type one in the argument to `Console.Write`
+- Combining `Write` and `WriteLine`
+    - We can use both `WriteLine` and `Write` in the same program
+    - After a call to `Write`, the "cursor" is on the same line after the printed text; after a call to `WriteLine` the "cursor" is at the beginning of the next line
+    - This program:

+        ```
+        !include code/write_and_writeline.cs
+        ```

+      will display the following output in the terminal:

+        ```
+        Hello world!
+        Welcome to CSCI 1301!
+        ```

+## Escape Sequences

+- Explicitly writing a new line
+    - So far we've used `WriteLine` when we want to create a new line in the output
+    - The **escape sequence** `\n` can also be used to create a new line -- it represents the "newline character," which is what gets printed when you type "enter"
+    - This program will produce the same output as our two-line "Hello World" example, with each word on its own line:

+        ```
+        !include code/write_with_newline.cs
+        ```

+- Escape sequences in detail
+    - An **escape sequence** uses "normal" letters to represent "special", hard-to-type characters
+    - `\n` represents the newline character, i.e. the result of pressing "enter"
+    - `\t` represents the tab character, which is a single extra-wide space (you usually get it by pressing the "tab" key)
+    - `\"` represents a double-quote character that will get printed on the screen, rather than ending the text string in the C# code.
+        - Without this, you couldn't write a sentence with quotation marks in a `Console.WriteLine`, because the C# compiler wouls assume the quotation marks meant the string was ending
+        - This program won't compile because `in quotes` is not valid C# code, and the compiler thinks it is not part of the string:

+            ```
+            class Welcome
+            {
+                static void Main()
+                {
+                    Console.WriteLine("This is "in quotes"");
+                }
+            }
+            ```

+        - This program will display the sentence including the quotation marks:

+            ```
+            !include code/escape_quotes.cs
+            ```

+    - Note that all escape sequences begin with a backslash character (`\`)
+    - General format is `\[key letter]` -- the letter after the backslash is like a "keyword" indicating which special character to display
+    - If you want to put an actual backslash in your string, you need the escape sequence `\\`, which prints a single backslash
+        - This will result in a compile error because `\U` is not a valid escape sequence: `Console.WriteLine("Go to C:\Users\Edward");`
+        - This will display the path correctly: `Console.WriteLine("Go to C:\\Users\\Edward");`